How One Brownsburg Couple Built Family Through Faith and Adoption

 Though she started out tiny, she has blossomed beautifully.

 “She’s tough,” Brad says.
-“What she went through in her first few years of life, including two operations in kindergarten, is astounding.”
+“What she went through in her first few years of life, including two operations in kindergarten,

 Being bombarded with one medical issue after another has, at times, been overwhelming.